 - 1. Intergovernmental Coordination

 - 2. Coastal Management

 - 3. Conservation

-- Property Rights
+- 4. Property Rights

-All twenty-six (26) maps in the Map Series are being revised to depict changes in the City's boundaries as a result of recent annexations.
+All twenty-six (26) maps in the Map Series are being revised to depict changes in the City's boundaries due to recent annexations.
 Furthermore, most of these maps are also being updated to reflect changes in conditions, since the last EAR process seven (7) years ago.